sillyware/NamingStandard/api/scripts.md

 function getloadedmodules(): {ModuleScript}
 ```

-Returns a list of ModuleScripts that have been loaded.
+Returns a list of ModuleScripts that have been loaded, **excluding core modules**.
 Why is this different from original UNC?
-Many scripts use getloadedmodules without true argument and this hurts performance with some scripts such as Hydroxide
+Many scripts use getloadedmodules without true argument and this hurts performance with some scripts such as Hydroxide.

 ### Example